adrielyeung/whats-my-weather/README.md

 Using Open Weather API to obtain weather data, and Google Maps API to obtain geographical information.

-## What's new -
+## What's new - 20/7/2021
-Check back to see new features here!
+Google Map plugin to display your location / searched location and allows for searching by double clicking on map.

 ## How to use
 1. Clone the repository into a local directory.